Andrew-JHR/ClientWebDemo/README.md

 7. Please refer to the Power Point file for further details.

-8. for running Open Liberty as the HTTP server on Windows, please also see another file:
+8. For running Open Liberty as the HTTP server on Windows, please also see another file:
    ReadMeFirst.txt in Liberty_Server.zip